Kewinsky/expense-tracker/README.md

 6. Access the application.
 Open your web browser and visit [http://localhost:3000](http://localhost:3000) to view and interact with the application.

+7. Create a new user or use admin with already inserted data.
+- Username: `admin`
+- Password: `admin`

 ## Directory Structure
 The repository is organized as follows: